windust/seajug-intro/sections/index.md

 --section--

-## David Parry
-- Principal Software Developer, 20+ yoe in Java development
-- Building and implementing content management systems
-- Solving critical issues on complex, high-traffic web platforms
-- Mobile and embedded Android TV systems
-- Developer Advocate, he evangelizes the practices that made his past projects successful
+## Dr. Venkat Subramaniam
+- Award-winning author (many technical books)
+- Founder of Agile Developer, Inc.
+- Instructional professor at the University of Houston
+- Creator of dev2next and Arc of AI conferences
+- Trained and mentored thousands of software developers
+- Helps his clients effectively apply and succeed with sustainable agile practices
+- One of the most famous speaker at international conferences